 An idea that interested me: Kinecthesia – a cheap, portable, user-friendly device that allows the visually challenged to navigate any area.

 Google is all about ideas.
 After all, they are the ones who encourage the 80/20 percent work culture.
 The Google Product Ideas page is where you can view submitted ideas and contribute your own.
 Right now it features four of their products.
 Google Places and Google Docs Product Ideas are no longer taking in submissions, but you can view the full archive of ideas.
 YouTube Partner Product Ideas and Product Ideas for Google Scribe are very much on.
 I don’t have to talk about Google as it frequently holds contests around their products; heck the famous Google Doodle itself is often designed by the crowd.
-If you have ever been there, was also a platform that Google hosted for others to set up idea contests themselves.

 An idea that interested me: Starting a Google Docs Labs with not fully ready for prime time features that we can turn on and off.